sviridov/anaphora-elixir/README.md

 ## Anaphora

 Anaphora is the anaphoric macro collection for [Elixir](https://github.com/elixir-lang/elixir/).
-An anaphoric macro is one that deliberately captures a variable from forms supplied to the macro.
+An anaphoric macro is one that deliberately captures a variable (typically `it`) from forms supplied to the macro.

 ### Getting Started